French forces in Djibouti

 The French forces in Djibouti (FFDj) (French: Les forces françaises stationnées à Djibouti, lit.
 'The French forces stationed in Djibouti') is a French overseas military base.
-It constitutes the largest French military contingent outside France.
+It constitutes one of the larger French military contingents outside France.
 The French military has remained present in Djibouti since the territory's independence.
 Starting June 1977 the conditions of the French forces were set by the framework of a provisional protocol (equivalent to a defense agreement).
 A new agreement has been in force since 2014.
+In December 2023, a new defense cooperation treaty is under discussion for renewal.

 History

 The base's force was 1,950 strong at the start of 2015.
 In mid-2018 the force was downsized to 1,450.

+In June 2025, the French National Assembly adopted the bill authorizing the ratification of the Defense Cooperation Treaty between the French Republic and the Republic of Djibouti, and the agreement for the restitution of the land of the Heron naval base in Djibouti.

 Operations

 The general commanding the French forces stationed in Djibouti has a joint staff.
 At the start of 2015, he commanded around 1,950 soldiers, 1,400 of whom were permanent, belonging to pre-positioned and rotating units which constitute the present forces.
 During the summer of 2015, the workforce fell to between 1,650 and 1,750 people.
 The military base is managed by the Djibouti Defense Base Support Group.